dqops/dqo/docs/checks/column/anomaly/median-anomaly.md

 # median anomaly data quality checks

-Column level check that ensures that the median in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+A column-level check that ensures that the median in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.

 ___